-In this configuration, you set up an application module's input stream in one container to receive tuples from an output stream of another module in another container, possibly running on a separate StreamBase Server.
+In this configuration, you set up an EventFlow module's input stream in one container to receive tuples from an output stream of another module in another container.
+Both containers must be running in the same JVM engine.

 Stream-to-stream connections can be of two types:

 Asynchronous.
 In the default form of stream-to-stream container connection, the flow of tuples is set to run asynchronously, with a queue automatically set up by StreamBase to manage the flow through the connection.

 Synchronous.
 You can optionally specify low latency, direct connections between container streams without the benefit of queue management.
 This option offers a possible latency improvement for certain circumstances.
 In general, asynchronous connections improve throughput, and synchronous connections improve latency.
 See Synchronous Container Connections.